engeir/slides/content/2023-03-24-egu-conference.md

 Notes:

 Hi, and thanks for showing up to my talk here today.
 My name is Eirik Enger, and I'm a PhD candidate at UiT the Arctic University of Norway.
-My work there focus on how volcanoes affect climate, and today we will look at "Insensitivity of global temperature response to the magnitude of volcanic eruptions".
+My work focus on how volcanoes affect climate, and today we will look at "Insensitivity of global temperature response to the magnitude of volcanic eruptions".

 ---